dzvilius/visual-money-tracker/README.md

 ---

-**_"As a user, I want to see my transactions data visually, so that, I can see my income, spending and balance over the period of 12 months."_** (Overview chart)
+**_"As a user, I want to see my transactions data visually, so that, I can see my income, spending and balance over the period of 12 months."_**

 - As a user, I want to see my income visually, so that, I know how much I earned over the year.
   - [ ] Display the data as a line chart with data points for each month.